-Admirals provide access to the Technical Insight Lookup indicator by Trading Central from the Premium Analytics section in the Trader’s Room.
+Admirals provide access to the Technical Insight Lookup indicator by Trading Central from the Premium Analytics section in the Dashboard.
 This provides actionable technical analysis patterns developing on stocks, commodities, indices, bonds and cryptos.

 The below screenshot shows the current active technical events on Apple’s share price (symbol AAPL).